opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

   Currently ONIE supports x86 and PowerPC CPU architectures.

-This section lists the switch hardware requirements for an ONIE compatible switching platform.
+This section lists the switch hardware requirements for an ONIE-compatible switching platform.

 For CPU architecture specific details see these sections: